ConfederacyOfGaia/Gaia/fighter.md

 When you roll a 1 or 2 on a damage die for an Attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2.
 The weapon must have the Two-Handed or Versatile property for you to gain this benefit.

-#### Mounted

-When mounted, you and the creature you are riding gain a +1 to your AC.  *Move this to the Mounted Knight and Mounted Archer archetypes*

 #### Protection

 When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your reaction to impose disadvantage on the Attack roll.
 You must be wielding a Shield.